 Summer Camp Prices - 2023

 Horses are expensive to own, so it's an expensive hobby whether you rent them, lease them, or own them.
 If you compare horseback riding camp prices to your church daycare or traditional daycare, it's expensive.
-However, since our horse camp offers horseback riding, you need to compare it to the cost of riding a horse... plus more than 10 hours of daycare while you work.
-Our horse camp is a great deal when you calculate how much it would cost for your child to get five 2-hour lessons each day (which includes riding instruction plus an hour of riding).
-The cost is of just the 1-hour trail ride is $60/person, so that totals $300 for the week, which means you only pay an additional $150 for the 1-hour lesson (grooming, tacking up, and riding lesson) and daycare for the week is just an additional $100.
+However, since our horse camp offers horseback riding - not just daycare - you need to compare it to the cost of riding a horse... plus more than 10 hours of daycare while you work.
+Our horse camp is a great deal when you calculate how much it would cost for your child to get five 1-hour rides each day, which includes riding instruction plus an hour of riding.
+The cost is of the trail ride alone is $80/person, so that totals $400 for the week, which means you only pay an additional $150 for the 1-hour lesson (grooming, tacking up, and riding instruction) and full-day supervision (outdoors on a horse farm).

 - Half Day Camp - $450/week

 - Daily Rate - $135 (full day), $110 (half day)

 Our goal is to make horseback riding camp attainable for more children by offering affordable rates and several discounts that you may be able to take advantage of.
-In addition to our early registration discount and sibling discount, we reward repeat campers by extending an additional discount to them.
+In addition to our early registration discount and sibling/friend discount, we show our appreciation of repeat campers by extending an additional discount to them.